Many-body delocalisation as symmetry breaking

 Because the dynamics is in question it is natural to adopt a space-time description.
 Such an approach has been central to recent advances in our understanding of entanglement growth \cite{nahum2017quantum,keyserlingk2018operator,nahum2018operator} and the measurement transition \cite{li2018quantum,skinner2019measurement,chan2019unitary,li2019measurement} in many-body systems.
 In these investigations random quantum circuits, minimal models for discrete time evolution with local interactions, have proved exceedingly useful.
 In addition, their time-periodic counterparts, random Floquet circuits, have cast light on the spectral properties of local evolution operators \cite{kos2018analytic,chan2018solution,chan2018spectral,bertini2018exact,garratt2020manybody}, including examples which are believed to be representative of Floquet systems more generally.

 In this Letter we study the spectral form factors (SFFs) of random Floquet circuits across a many-body localisation transition \cite{ponte2015manybody,lazarides2015fate,zhang2016floquet,sunderhauf2018localization,mace2019quantum}.
 The SFF $K(t)$ at time $t$ probes spectral statistics on quasienergy scales $2\pi/t$, and its disorder average ${\langle K(t) \rangle}$ is very different in the two phases.
 For a spin-1/2 chain with $L$ sites, and without time-reversal symmetry, ${\langle K(t)\rangle} \simeq t$ in the ergodic phase for sufficiently large $t < 2^L \equiv t_{\text{H}}$, the Heisenberg time.
-On the other hand, in the MBL phase ${\langle K(t) \rangle} \simeq 2^L$ beyond an $O(1)$ timescale.
+On the other hand, in the MBL phase ${\langle K(t) \rangle} \simeq 2^L$ for $t \gtrsim 2$.
 Our approach, as in Ref.~\cite{garratt2020manybody}, is to express the disorder-averaged SFF in terms of an averaged transfer matrix which acts in the space direction.

-Transfer matrices of this form have been used to study kicked Ising models \cite{akila2016particle,akila2017semiclassicalprl,akila2018semiclassicalannals}, their dual-unitary point \cite{bertini2018exact,flack2020statistics}, and signatures of localisation away from it \cite{braun2020transition}, while analogous objects have been introduced recently to study dynamical correlations via an influence matrix \cite{lerose2020influence,sonner2020characterizing}.
+Related transfer matrices have been used to study kicked Ising models \cite{akila2016particle,akila2017semiclassicalprl,akila2018semiclassicalannals}, while those generating the SFF have been used to study the dual-unitary point \cite{bertini2018exact,flack2020statistics} and signatures of localisation away from it \cite{braun2020transition}.
+Analogous objects have been introduced to study entanglement growth and dynamical correlations in dual-unitary models \cite{bertini2019entanglement,bertini2020exact}, as well as thermalisation via an influence matrix in more general settings \cite{lerose2020influence,sonner2020characterizing}.
 Using the transfer matrix representation of the average SFF we will show that the MBL-ergodic transition is symmetry breaking.

 Our models are Floquet spin-1/2 Heisenberg chains with random local fields.
 The evolution operator for integer time $t$ is $W(t) \equiv W^t$, where the Floquet operator $W$ is a $2^L \times 2^L$ unitary matrix with the brickwork structure shown in Fig.~\ref{fig:circuit}(a).
 During a single time step each site $x=0 \ldots (L-1)$ interacts first with one neighbour and then with the other.
 These interactions are described by $4 \times 4$ unitary matrices $U_{x-1,x}$ and $U_{x,x+1}$ with the parametrisation